-To meet the demand for cutting-edge technological solutions to strengthen structures and upgrade their seismic capability, Mapei, in collaboration with DiSt – Department of Structural Engineering and Architecture of the Federico II University of Naples, has developed an innovative, low-impact, rapid FRP system for strengthening non-confined beam-pillar joints in reinforced concrete which only needs to be applied externally.
+To meet the demand for cutting-edge technological solutions to strengthen structures and upgrade their seismic capability, MAPEI S.p.A., in collaboration with DiSt – Department of Structural Engineering and Architecture of the Federico II University of Naples, has developed an innovative, low-impact, rapid FRP system for strengthening non-confined beam-pillar joints in reinforced concrete, which only needs to be applied externally.

-From a functional point of view, the external FRP strengthening system, which consists of quadriaxial carbon fibre fabric applied around a non-confined joint, is similar to horizontal clamps positioned inside a joint and prevents brittle-type failure in the joint panel in favour of more yield in the longitudinal rebar in the adjoining beam.
+From a functional point of view, the external FRP strengthening system, which consists of quadriaxial carbon fiber fabric applied around a non-confined joint, is similar to horizontal clamps positioned inside a joint and prevents brittle-type failure in the joint panel in favor of more yield in the longitudinal rebar in the adjoining beam.

-The validity of the system was verified by carring out an experimental test campaign in the DiSt test lab on two beam-pillar joints; the first one in its original, as-built configuration and the second one in a strengthened configuration, representative of reinforced concrete buildings typically found in medium-risk seismic zones designed according to construction norms and standards which are now obsolete.
-They were characterised by their lack of clamps in the hinge panel and poor transversal reinforcement in the beams and pillars.
+The validity of the system was verified by carring out an experimental test campaign in the DiSt test lab on two beam-pillar joints: The first one in its original, as-built configuration and the second one in a strengthened configuration, representative of reinforced concrete buildings typically found in medium-risk seismic zones designed according to construction norms and standards, which are commonly found, but no longer practiced.
+These test configurations were characterized by their lack of clamps in the hinge panel and poor transversal reinforcement in the beams and pillars.

-To summarise, the experimental test campaign demonstrated the validity of this new strengthening system which increases the shear strength of the joint panel and favours the development of ductile yield failure in the beam.
+To summarize, the experimental test campaign demonstrated the validity of this new strengthening system that increases the shear strength of the joint panel and favors the development of ductile yield failure in the beam.
 This results in a significant increase in the amount of energy dissipated, leading to an increase in the performance characteristics and seismic capability of a building.